UnShadowNet: Illumination Critic Guided Contrastive Learning For Shadow Removal: Proposed Method

 where $\mathcal{D}^l_{enc}$ is the $l$-th chosen layer in $\mathcal{D}^l_{enc}$.
 Similarly the output or the `unshadowed' region $S_f$ and the bright region $B$ are encoded respectively as:

 We adjust the InfoNCE loss \cite{oord2018representation} into a layer-wise NCE loss:

 The generator should not change the contents of an image when there is no need to.
-In other words, given a shadow free sample as input, it is expected to generate the same as output without any change.
+In other words, given a shadow-free sample as input, it is expected to generate the same output without any change.
 To enforce such a regularization, we employ an identity loss \cite{zhu2017unpaired, taigman2016unsupervised}.
 It is formulated using an $L1$ loss as:

-Additionally, as described further in following sections, the Illumination Critic $\mathcal{I}_\mathcal{C}$ is trained on real non-shadow samples and augmented bright samples.
-Therefore, we can additionally use the cues provided by the Illumination Critic to distill its knowledge of illumination to the DeShadower Network.
-This is achieved by the computing the loss:
+Additionally, as described further in the following sections, the Illumination Critic $\mathcal{I}_\mathcal{C}$ is trained on real non-shadow samples and augmented bright samples.
+Therefore, we can additionally use the cues provided by the Illumination Critic to distil its knowledge of illumination to the DeShadower Network.
+This is achieved by computing the loss: